youknowriad/OREM/README.md

 [![Build Status](https://secure.travis-ci.org/youknowriad/OREM.png?branch=master)](http://travis-ci.org/youknowriad/OREM)

 Rizeway OREM is a Restful API Abstraction Layer.
-It is to Restful APIs what doctrine is for databases.
+It is to Restful APIs what doctrine is to databases.

 Getting Started
 ---------------